 This randomized, double-blind, placebo-controlled, parallel-arm, Phase 3 clinical trial will include up to 372 ambulatory adult patients with obesity.
-The patients are randomized into three arms with 124 patients in each arm receiving either 0.25 mg tesofensine, 0.5 mg tesofensine or placebo tablets once daily.
-The study starts with a 2-week run-in period followed by 24 weeks treatment period.
+The patients are randomized into three arms with 124 patients in each arm receiving either 0.25 mg tesofensine, 0.5 mg tesofensine or placebo tablets once daily for 24 weeks.
+The study starts with a 2-week run-in period where patients receive nutritional and exercise counselling.
+The first group of patients have started the run-in period and will be randomized in August.